 Current user engagement is not the best metric that can predict how the service will grow in the future.
 It’s relatively easier to optimize user experience compared to attracting said users in the first place.
 Arguably then, the number of people using an app is a better litmus test.
 With WhatsApp being the undisputed champion in this category, chances are it will continue to grow with impressive steps.

-Instagram – Average Time Spend on Social Media per Day in 2018
+Instagram – Average Time Spend on Social Media per Day

 In June 2018, Instagram users worldwide reached 1 billion.
 For those of you not counting, that was a 200+ million jump since September 2017.